Revision Date: 03/16/2022

-VII.
 ESTABLISHING A NEW DEGREE PROGRAM

 Requests to establish new degree programs are to be developed with input and discussion among departmental and college faculty with review and approval of appropriate campus units.
 Constitutionally, new degree programs are established by approval of the Louisiana Board of Regents following statewide adopted policies and procedures.
 The procedure involves submission of a Letter of Intent to the University of Louisiana System Board of Supervisors and Board of Regents for initial consideration.
 If approved, the institution will submit a full program proposal for consideration by both Boards.
 External reviews are required for selected undergraduate and all graduate level programs.
 Degree programs cannot be initiated until final proposal approval is granted by the University of Louisiana Board of Supervisors and Board of Regents.